69th Street Transit Center: Station layout

 The station building also houses SEPTA sales offices, stores, and eateries.
 There is also a 182-space park and ride lot east of the station building on Market Street.
-Norristown and Market–Frankford platforms are accessed via a mezzanine over the tracks that leads from the station house, while the Route 101/102 trolleys board on a loop at the western bus terminal.
+Market–Frankford platforms are accessed via a mezzanine over the tracks that leads from the station house, the Norristown line platforms accessible directly from doors that lead into a small hallway that attaches to the Main Hall, while the Route 101/102 trolleys board on a loop at the western bus terminal.
 There are two tracks on the north side of the loop, but trolleys only use the outer track; the inner track, which is also paved with asphalt, is used for bus berths.